Do I need to make a reservation?

 You should bring/wear running shoes at the time of your skydive (avoid heels, sandals, or boots with hooks).
 We recommend wearing something comfortable when completing your skydive, and removing all loose objects and jewellery.
 For your skydive, you will be wearing a special jumpsuit over your clothes.
 We also recommend dressing appropriately for the season.

-During the cooler months, we highly recommend to dress in layers.
-Wearing long-underwear and layering with a turtleneck and sweater is ideal.
+During the cooler months, we highly recommend dressing in layers.
+Wearing long underwear and layering with a turtleneck and sweater is ideal.
 Also, bring warm gloves (lined leather gloves are the best).
 It is always recommended to bring too many pieces of clothing rather than too little.

 40+ – Requires a doctor’s note to participate in the Solo First Jump Course, Gradual Freefall Progression and the Progressive Freefall.
 This is a note with your name, the date and a doctor’s signature on a doctor’s letterhead stating you are “fit to skydive.”
 A valid pilots medical will be acceptable.

 70+ -A medical is recommended, but is not mandatory, for anyone 70 and over to complete the Tandem Skydive.

 NOTE: In any event that you have a health condition which may increase your risk in skydiving activities, please consult your doctor.